 - 1) MOPs may not hold valid MTDs for an MPAN they are appointed to.
-Current assurance reporting is not able to identity this issue or quantify the total number of MPANs impacted. - 2) Smart data will not be fully populated, as required by the MHHS design, for all MPANs which have smart meters installed, this will prevent successful migration and BAU operations. - 3) A required data item, GUID ID, which is mastered by the meter manufacturer and in many cases not accessible by the MOP is required to be populated. - 4) The Registration Service requires MTD data to be present to undertake their own Meter Point (MPAN) data population as set out under CP1558.
+Current assurance reporting is not able to identify this issue or quantify the total number of MPANs impacted. - 2) Smart data will not be fully populated, as required by the MHHS design, for all MPANs which have smart meters installed.
+This will prevent successful migration and BAU operations. - 3) A required data item, GUID ID, which is mastered by the meter manufacturer and in many cases not accessible by the MOP is required to be populated. - 4) The Registration Service requires MTD data to be present to undertake their own Meter Point (MPAN) data population as set out under CP1558. - 5) Complex Sites and other 'edge case' MPANs need to be identified and assessed for any cleansing activities.

 - 1) Following implementation of R32 and CP1558, in June 2023, ongoing reporting needs to be established to measure completeness of MTD data within the Registration Service. - 2) The Programme needs to establish a requirement for all MOPs to populate data within the required timescales, prior to migration start. - 3) An industry initiative is required so that GUID ID can be obtained for all smart meters.
-This activity would require the support of parties outside of REC or BSC governance, such as MAPs and meter manufacturers.
-Consideration will need to be given as to regulatory responsibilities, e.g. role of Suppliers, Installing Suppliers and MOPs. - 4) As the data is expected to be incomplete until the above activities are undertaken, the data cut utilised for SIT will need to exclude MPANs which do not conform to a set of defined criteria. - 5) For advanced and traditional meter types (for those meters, the complete set of MTD data is not held centrally in the Registration service), the D0150/D0149 and D0268 data will need to have been obtained and consistently populated across Supplier, Data Service and Metering Service systems to support end to end SIT testing.
+This activity would require the support of parties outside of REC or BSC governance, such as meter asset providers and meter manufacturers.
+Consideration will need to be given as to regulatory responsibilities, e.g., role of Suppliers, Installing Suppliers and MOPs. - 4) As the data is expected to be incomplete until the above activities are undertaken, the data cut utilised for SIT will need to exclude MPANs which do not conform to a set of defined criteria. - 5) For advanced and traditional meter types (for these meters, the complete set of MTD data is not held centrally in the Registration service), the D0150/D0149 and D0268 data will need to have been obtained and consistently populated across Supplier, Data Service and Metering Service systems to support end to end SIT testing.
 It is expected that data cuts will need to be obtained from a representative set of parties to support SIT.
-A detailed approach and plan is required to support the obtaining and subsequent population of data within each parties test environments.
+A detailed approach and plan are required to support the obtaining and subsequent population of data within each party's test environments.